MicrosoftDocs/defender-docs/defender-office-365/submissions-users-report-message-add-in-configure.md

   - Outlook included with Microsoft 365 apps for Enterprise
   - Outlook for iOS and Android

 - Currently, reporting messages in shared mailboxes or other mailboxes by a delegate using the add-ins isn't supported.
 Messages aren't sent to the [reporting mailbox](submissions-user-reported-messages-custom-mailbox.md) or to Microsoft.
-Built-in reporting in Outlook on the web or new Windows Outlook client (Monarch) in shared mailboxes or other mailboxes by a delegate is supported.
-Messages are sent as per the reported message destination in user reported settings .
+Built-in reporting in Outlook on the web or the new Outlook for Windows in shared mailboxes or other mailboxes by a delegate is supported.
+Messages are sent according to the reported message destination in user reported settings.

 - The add-ins aren't available for on-premises Exchange mailboxes.